sav-che/TL-2/Authors/Sauvages, François Boissier de la Croix de {std. Sauvages}.md

-> [!cite] BHL link: this entry starts at [page 77](https://www.biodiversitylibrary.org/item/104077#page/91/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 77](https://www.biodiversitylibrary.org/page/33333216) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sauvages, François Boissier de la Croix de (1706-1767), French naturalist and physician; Dr. med.
 Montpellier 1726; professor of medicine (1734), later of botany (1740) at the University of Montpellier; royal professor of botany ib.
-1755; staunch supporter of Linnaeus and the Linnaean ideas in France. (*Sauvages*).
+1755; staunch supporter of Linnaeus and the Linnaean ideas in France.
+**Abbreviated name**: *Sauvages*

 #### Herbarium and types